Sustainable Gifts for all Budgets – 2024 Green Gift Guide

 Image credit: Hanna Andersson

 Know a Star Wars, Pokemon, Marvel, or Disney fan?
 Or love matching family holiday pajamas?
-These high quality, organic and super comfy ones from Hanna Andersson are perfect!
+These high quality, organic and super comfy pjs from Hanna Andersson are perfect!

-One question I often get is if there’s a sustainable way to get franchise character merchandise and I always recommend Hanna Andersson, who licenses the designs to use on their clothing.
+A question I often get is if there’s a sustainable option for franchise character merchandise and I always recommend Hanna Andersson, who licenses the designs to use on their clothing.

 Hanna Andersson makes pajamas for adults, children and babies in a wide variety of prints including popular characters and matching family sets.
 We’re huge fans over here and their pjs are my daughter’s favorite.